deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 )
 ```

 Nice!
-As you can see, we hit the breakpoints, which represent our shellcode!
+As you can see, after our ROP gadgets are executed - we hit our breakpoints (placeholder for our shellcode to verify SMEP is disabled)!

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_23.png" alt="">